totten/rpow/doc/about.md

 considerations:

-* If your environment regularly has a perceptible propagation delay between the RWDB+RODB (e.g.  30sec), then users may be more sensitive to dirty-reads within the propagation period (e.g.  30sec).
-Use an HTTP cookie or HTTP session-variable to force them on enable `forceWriteMode()` for new page-views in the subsequent 30-60 sec.
+* If your environment regularly has a perceptible propagation delay between the RWDB+RODB (e.g.  30sec), then users may be sensitive to dirty-reads within the propagation period (e.g.  30sec).
+Use an HTTP cookie or HTTP session-variable to force them onto RWDB (i.e. `forceWriteMode()`) for the subsequent 30-60 sec.
 (TODO:
   Example code)

 * Hopefully, some dirty-reads are acceptable (*or acceptably infrequent*).
-If dirty-reads are a total show-stopper, then this may be the wrong approach for your use-case.
+If dirty-reads are a total show-stopper, then replay-on-write may be the wrong approach for your use-case.

 * If you know that a use-case will be writing and must have fresh reads, you can give a hint to force it into write mode; either